jywade/CS50-Trivia-Page/README.md

-# CS50-Trivia-Page
+# Trivia!

-A simple webpage using HTML, CSS, &amp; JavaScript that lets users answer trivia questions.
+Here is a simple interactive webpage that was made using HTML, CSS, and JavaScript that allows users to answer a trivia question.

+Check out the webpage by clicking [https://codepen.io/jywade/pen/vYQeKNr](here!)